Do

 And you don't need a garden.

-Here are our favourite ways to grow herbs and veg indoors - no matter how small your space.
+Here are our favorite ways to grow herbs and veg indoors – no matter how small your space.

 For most indoor gardening and growing, you will need: